Scaling Reasoning Hop Exposes Weaknesses: Demystifying and Improving Hop Generalization in Large Language Models: Introduction

 To this end, \citet{dziri2023faith} systematically studied and attributed this problem to single-hop error accumulation. \citet{hu2025singletaskrobustmultitasklength} introduced a rule-following fine-tuning strategy that relies on fine-tuning on a specific reasoning task with its rules recited before each execution, while \citet{fan2025looped} proposed a new architecture, looped transformer, that reuses computation across hops for generalizing to longer reasoning chains.
 While these approaches mark promising directions, a central challenge persists: how to compatibly enhance the intrinsic reasoning capabilities of off-the-shelf LLMs without post-training on downstream data.
-This enduring difficulty stems largely from \emph{\textbf{a lack of understanding of the internal mechanisms\footnote{Recent studies~\citep{sakarvadia2024memoryinjectionscorrectingmultihop,li-etal-2024-understanding,yang-etal-2024-large-language-models} also investigate the mechanism behind latent multi-hop reasoning failures (without using CoT), while our work focuses on the reasoning hop generalization in the explicit CoT setting.} underlying reasoning hop generalization failures}}, which constitutes the core motivation of our work.
+This enduring difficulty stems largely from \emph{\textbf{a lack of understanding of the internal mechanisms underlying reasoning hop generalization failures}}, which constitutes the core motivation of our work.

 To unveil the mechanistic causes of hop generalization errors, we investigate two research questions. \textbf{\textit{RQ1: Where do errors occur?}} Existing mechanistic analysis tools~\citep{bereska2024mechanistic} were mainly developed for local prediction tasks, such as factual recall~\citep{meng2022locating}, simple arithmetic~\citep{stolfo-etal-2023-mechanistic}, or elementary in-context learning tasks~\citep{todd2024function}, where relevant signals are confined to one or a few tokens.
 In contrast, hop generalization errors unfold over many reasoning hops, making it unclear which token-level decisions are responsible, and rendering direct application of these tools intractable.
 To address this, we adopt an error-centric perspective and systematically identify \emph{key error types} -- task-specific token positions where failures consistently concentrate.
 This reduces the complexity of long-hop reasoning into a compact set of token-level diagnostic entry points and makes them amenable to mechanistic investigation.